 This routing happens automatically through webhooks between HeyReach, Instantly, and Clay.

 When a response event triggers in HeyReach (connection accepted, message received) or Instantly (email reply detected), that event fires a webhook back to Clay or n8n, which updates the lead's status and triggers the appropriate next step.
-No manual sorting.
-No one checking spreadsheets.
+No manual sorting or anyone checking spreadsheets.
 The system handles it.

 Why multi-threading at the inbound stage is so much more effective than doing it later

 Most sales training teaches multi-threading as something you do midway through a deal.
-We are sure we’ve probably heard the typical “once you’ve built a champion, start expanding”.
-That advice isn’t wrong, but it’s slow.
+We are sure you've probably heard the typical "once you've built a champion, start expanding."
+That advice isn't wrong, but it's slow.

 When you start multi-threading from the moment a meeting is booked, three things happen that wouldn't happen otherwise.